-Darryl J de Ruiter, Anthropology, Texas A&M University, USA

-Steven E Churchill, Evolutionary Anthropology, Duke University, USA

-Lee R Berger, Institute for Human Evolution, University of the Witwatersrand, SOUTH AFRICA

-Peter Schmid, Anthropological Institute and Museum, University of Zurich, SWITZERLAND

-Kristian J Carlson, Institute for Human Evolution, University of the Witwatersrand, SOUTH AFRICA differentiated from it on the basis of a series of cranial and postcranial characters.
+Darryl J de Ruiter , Anthropology, Texas A&M University, USA Steven E Churchill , Evolutionary Anthropology, Duke University, USA Lee R Berger , Institute for Human Evolution, University of the Witwatersrand, South Africa Peter Schmid , Anthropological Institute and Museum, University of Zurich, Switzerland Kristian J Carlson , Institute for Human Evolution, University of the Witwatersrand, South Africa Job Kibii , Institute for Human Evolution, University of the Witwatersrand, South Africa Paul HGM Dirks ,School of Earth and Environmental Science ,James Cook University, Australia accommodated within any existing fossil taxon.
+As a result, we establish a new species on the basis of a unique combination of primitive and derived characters of the cranium and postcranium.
+This new species is descended from Australopithecus africanus, though it can be clearly differentiated from it on the basis of a series of cranial and postcranial characters.
 The cranium is small, though the vault is relatively transversely expanded with widely spaced temporal lines.
 The arrangement of the supraorbital torus, nasoalveolar region, infraorbital region, and zygomatics results in a derived facial mask.
 The mandibular symphysis is vertically oriented with a slight bony chin and a weak post-incisive planum.
 The teeth are proportioned similar to Homo, but with a cuspal arrangement of the post-canine dentition more akin to Australopithecus.
 The skeletons denote small-bodied hominins that retain an australopithecine pattern of locomotion, suggesting habitual bipedalism together with a significant arboreal component.
 However, several derived features in the pelvis and proximal femur link the Malapa specimens with later Homo.
 Combined craniodental and postcranial evidence suggests that the transition from a small-brained, small-bodied, more arboreal-adapted hominin to a larger-brained, larger-bodied, full-striding terrestrial biped occurred in an unanticipated mosaic fashion.
 As a result of the discovery of this new species of early hominin, it may be necessary to revisit current hypotheses surrounding the early evolution of the genus Homo.
 In addition, the craniodental morphology of these new hominins allows us to re-examine the taxonomic status of more fragmentary crania from southern and eastern Africa.